Business Valuations for Buyers

 Importance of 3rd Party Valuation

-In most business transfers, a business owner has pro-actively conducted a business valuation to ensure they are getting a fair, realistic price for their business.
-This is the smartest thing a business owner can do because it protects them, but also the transaction.
-What happens when a pro-active buyer approaches a business that for reason decides not to conduct a third party business valuation?
+In most business transfers, a business seller has pro-actively conducted a business valuation to ensure they are getting a fair, realistic price for their business.
+This is the smartest thing a business owner can do because it protects them and also the transaction.

-Beyond due diligence, another reason buyer's should conduct a business valuation is to fulfill commercial lending requirements associated with banks and SBA loans.
+Another reason buyers should conduct a business valuation is to fulfill commercial lending requirements associated with banks and SBA loans.
 When an individual buyer seeks bank financing to purchase an existing business, some lenders will require a price and consequent loan justification, validated through a third party business appraisal.
 If real estate is involved, you can be assured an appraisal is required.
 In other instances, lenders may require a complete business valuation to justify loan proceeds.

-The fees associated with this business valuation typically should be covered by the seller.
+The fees associated with a business valuation may be covered by the seller.
+Everything is negotiable.
 When a buyer pro-actively requires that a valuation be conducted, then the fees should be paid by the buyer and then adjusted for in the final purchase price; either evenly split or credited in full by the seller.
 In theory, it is the seller's responsibility to know the value of their business in order to preserve fairness to all parties involved in a transaction.

 To learn more about getting a business valuation for a business you may wish to purchase, please contact us today or call us at 877-VALU-BIZ.